jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Seaweed Leshy.md

 RacialMods: +4 Stealth and Survival in water
 Languages: Druidic, Sylvan; plantspeech (seaweed)
 SQ: air cyst, amphibious, change shape (Small seaweed; tree shape), verdant burst
+SpecialAbilities:
+  Air Cyst (Su): >
-SpecialAbilities: Air Cyst (Su) Seaweed leshys constantly grow small bulbs filled with air.
+    Seaweed leshys constantly grow small bulbs filled with air.
 As a move action, they can detach a bulb and give it to another creature.
 If consumed as a standard action, this air cyst grants water breathing (as the spell) for 10 minutes.
 Seaweed leshys can have a maximum of four usable air cysts at any one time, and air cysts regrow at a rate of one per 24 hours.
+  Water Jet (Ex): >
-Water Jet (Ex) A seaweed leshy can expel a high-pressure jet of water from its mouth to a range of 30 feet.
+    A seaweed leshy can expel a high-pressure jet of water from its mouth to a range of 30 feet.
 It must make a ranged touch attack to strike  a target-if it hits, the blast deals 1 point of bludgeoning damage (this damage is not modified by Strength).
 In addition, the creature hit must make a DC 15 Fortitude save or be blinded by the water for 1 round.
 The save DC is Dexterity-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: